• Homeowners

 What is a Heat Only Boiler Ideal Heating

-Heat only boilers, also known as conventional boilers, provide central heating to our homes and are installed in many UK properties built before the 1970s.
-Despite them being common household appliances, the workings of these boilers are still a bit of a mystery for many of us.
+Heat only boilers, also known as conventional or regular boilers, provide central heating to our homes and are installed in many UK properties built before the 1970s.
+Despite being common household appliances, the workings of these boilers remain a bit of a mystery for many of us.

-If your heating system has a cylinder and a pair of water tanks, most likely up in the loft, you have a heat only boiler.
-All of these pieces work together to provide all the hot water we need for our homes’ radiators, taps and showers.
+At Ideal Heating, we believe in making the complex simple.
+If your heating system has a cylinder and a pair of water tanks, most likely up in the loft, you have a Heat only boiler.
+These pieces work together to provide all the hot water your home’s radiators, taps, and showers need.
+In this guide, we’ll explore how they work, their key benefits, and whether they are the right choice for your lifestyle.

 The cold water tank is filled from the mains supply, which in turns feeds into the hot water cylinder.
 That’s where the water is warmed up by a heat exchanger inside your boiler, before it’s then used to supply your radiators, taps and showers with hot water.